thiagoferreiraw/mixapp/README.md

 ```
 - Run `make setup` to install the dependencies
 - Run `make migrate` to apply the models on database
+- Run `python manage.py createsuperuser` to create the first user
 - Run `make run` to start the application

 All set!
 The application will be on at localhost:8000